 Since its founding in 1974, Trinity has expanded its geographic footprint and breadth of services.
 We attribute our continued growth to a focus on cornerstone values of top-notch technical performance and excellence in client service.

 Minnow Environmental Inc., a Trinity Consultants company with offices in Ontario and British Columbia, Canada, specializes in aquatic ecology, fisheries biology, benthic invertebrate ecology, water and sediment quality, toxicology, and environmental behavior, transport and fate of chemicals.
 Clients include major industrial companies throughout Canada, primarily in the mining industry.
 Minnow’s project experience includes: Baseline studies Regulatory approvals and permits Chemical and geochemical investigations Environmental effects monitoring (EEM) Monitoring program design Statistical evaluations of water, sediment and biological data Water quality objectives and guideline development.
 Water quality and effluent plume modelling.
 Impact assessments Species inventories and habitat evaluations Senior advisory input Communications and training For more information, visit minnow.ca or please contact Cynthia Russel at email@example.com.

-Water quality regulations as prescribed under the Clean Water Act, Safe Drinking Water Act, RCRA, and Superfund can be complicated and many times require integrating City, County, State, and Federal requirements in addressing monitoring and sampling involving Waste Water, Surface Water, Storm Water, and Ground Water.
-Trinity has expertise to support clients with the following: Monitoring and sampling plan development Waste Water, surface water, storm water, and ground water sampling Storm water inspections Sediment sampling Discrete and continuous sampling Laboratory analysis contracting Database management and reporting For assistance, contact your local Trinity office at (800) 229-6655.
+Water quality regulations, as prescribed under the Clean Water Act, Safe Drinking Water Act, RCRA, and Superfund can be complicated and many times require integrating City, County, State, and Federal requirements in addressing monitoring and sampling involving waste water, surface water, storm water, and ground water.
+Trinity has the expertise to support clients with the following: Monitoring and sampling plan development Waste water, surface water, storm water, and ground water sampling Storm water inspections Sediment sampling Discrete and continuous sampling Laboratory analysis contracting Database management and reporting For assistance, contact Trinity at (800) 229-6655.